-113. The onset of COVID-19, the ensuing closure orders, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these (including restoration efforts to rid the premises of COVID-19) on Plaintiff's businesses triggered the All Risk Policy's Business Income coverage.
+111. The onset of COVID-19, the ensuing closure orders, direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19, and the effects of all of these (including restoration efforts to rid the premises of COVID-19) on Plaintiff's businesses triggered the All Risk Policy's Business Interruption coverage.
 Plaintiff paid substantial premium in anticipation of those coverages being provided.

-114. Plaintiff has sustained actual losses and incurred extra expenses insured by the AllRisk Policy's Civil Authority coverage.
+112. Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Civil Authority coverage.

-115. The All Risk Policy affords a Business Income Coverage where the premises is specifically prohibited by order of a civil authority as the direct result of a covered loss.
+113. The All Risk Policy affords a Business Income Coverage where the premises "is specifically prohibited by order of a civil authority as the direct result of a Covered Loss..."

-116. Plaintiff has sustained actual loss because state and local authorities governing the locales in which Plaintiff's insured business premises are situated, have issued orders that impair, limit, restrict, or prohibit partial or total access to insured properties.
+114. Plaintiff has sustained actual loss because state and local authorities governing the locales in which Plaintiff's insured business premises are situated, have issued orders that impair, limit, restrict, or prohibit partial or total access to insured properties.

-117. These civil orders limiting, restricting, prohibiting, or impairing access to Plaintiff's insured business premises have all been issued as a direct result of, among other things, direct physical loss of or damage to property (or both) caused by the SARS-CoV-2 and COVID-19, including but not limited to physical damage either at insured locations or within five statute miles thereof.
-This direct physical damage is caused by the physical presence of, and structural damage caused by, SARS-CoV-2 and COVID-19 on furniture, doors, floors, bathroom facilities, and business/office supplies; and in the air within the premises, including offices, fitting rooms, restrooms, and HVAC systems at the insured premises.
+115. These civil orders limiting, restricting, prohibiting, or impairing access to Plaintiff's insured business premises have all been issued as a direct result of, among other things, direct physical loss of or damage to property (or both) caused by the SARS-CoV-2 and COVID-19, including but not limited to physical damage either at insured locations or within five statute miles thereof.
+This direct physical damage is caused by the physical presence of, and structural damage caused by, SARS-CoV-2 and COVID-19 on furniture, doors, floors, bathroom facilities, and supplies; and in the air within the premises, including offices, kitchens, restrooms, and HVAC systems at the insured premises.
 Such direct physical loss of or damage to property (or both) is of the type insured by the All Risk Policy generally as well as by the Civil Authority coverage provisions specifically.

-118. Numerous outbreaks of COVID-19 in the vicinities of Plaintiff's business have led to numerous discrete direct physical loss of or damage to property (or both) at or within five statute miles of the insured locations, and those losses or damages have in turn led to numerous discrete civil orders limiting, restricting, impairing or prohibiting access to insured locations.
+116. Numerous outbreaks of COVID-19 in the vicinities of Plaintiff's businesses have led to numerous discrete direct physical loss of or damage to property (or both) at or within five statute miles of the insured locations, and those losses or damages have in turn led to numerous discrete civil or military orders limiting, restricting, impairing or prohibiting access to insured locations.
 Certain civil orders that purport to prevent against future proliferation of SARS-CoV-2 and future transmission of COVID-19 are the direct result of direct physical loss of or damage to property (or both) of the type insured.
 Such direct physical loss of or damage to property (or both) is of the type insured by the All Risk Policy generally as well as by the Civil Authority coverage provisions specifically.

-119. Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Dependent Property coverage.
+117. Plaintiff has sustained actual losses and incurred extra expenses insured by the All Risk Policy's Dependent Property coverage.

-120. The All Risk Policy affords a Business Income Coverage for Dependent Property where actual loss is sustained due to direct physical loss of or direct damage to dependent property caused by or resulting from a covered loss.
-Dependent Property includes Leader Locations that attract customers to the insured businesses.
+118. The All Risk Policy affords a Business Income Coverage for Dependent Property where actual loss is sustained due to "physical loss of or physical damage at the premises of a Dependent Property caused by or resulting from" a covered loss.
+The definition of Dependent Property includes property that attract customers to the insured businesses.

-121. For the reasons described above, Plaintiff has sustained actual loss and has incurred extra expense directly resulting from direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19 to properties within one mile of Plaintiff's business premises that attract business to its business.
+119. For the reasons described above, Plaintiff has sustained actual loss and has incurred extra expense directly resulting from direct physical loss of or damage to property (or both) caused by SARS-CoV-2 and COVID-19 to properties within one mile of Plaintiff's business premises that attract business to its business.

-122. No exclusions apply to Plaintiff's losses and damages.
+120. No exclusions apply to Plaintiff's losses and damages.